Memphis Cheat Sheet: Must-Dos, Must-Sees, and Must-Eats

-- During the spring, summer, and fall, you can catch a free concert at the Levitt Shell.
-The concerts are on pause indefinitely due to covid.
+- During the summer and fall, you can catch a free concert at the Levitt Shell.

 - If you're into craft beer and local spirits, check out Memphis' microbreweries: Guide To Memphis Breweries and Taprooms.
 Want a one-stop shop for all the local beer?
 Hammer & Ale in Cooper Young serves all the local brews, offer flights, and a small food menu.
-Old Dominick Distillery downtown (across the street from Gus' Fried Chickens) in normal times offers tours and samples of their whiskey, vodka, and gin.
-Old Dominick is currently closed for tours.
+Old Dominick Distillery downtown (across the street from Gus' Fried Chickens) offers tours and samples of their whiskey, vodka, and gin.

 - For kids, I would normally suggest to check out the Children's Museum of Memphis and the Pink Palace Museum, My Big Backyard play area at Memphis Botanic Gardens, or Rainbow Lake Playground at Overton Park.
-Unfortunately, these spots are closed until Jan.
-22 due to Shelby Co.
-Health Directive No. 16.
-A few fun, kid-friendly places to eat include Huey's (multiple locations, burgers), Aldo's (pizza, two locations), Soul Fish (fried catfish, etc., two locations), and Belly Acres (burgers, one location) which has a really fun atmosphere.
+A few fun, kid-friendly places to eat include Huey's (many locations, burgers), Aldo's (pizza, two locations), Soul Fish (fried catfish, etc., many locations), and Belly Acres (burgers, two locationx) which has a really fun atmosphere.